Mahmood-Darwish/Gambelous/README.md

 ![Current state](https://img.shields.io/badge/Under%20Active%20Development-green.svg?style=for-the-badge)

-The smart contract is all but ready, as for the frontend I haven't started implementing it yet.
+The smart contract is finished.
+The frontend still needs a lot of work.

-I plan to expand the tests on the smart contract and add proper documentation.
-After that is finished I will start working on the frontend.
+Currently, the frontend is finished but it's not connected to smart contract.
+It also needs styling.

-The finished version of this project should have a backend and frontend that work seamlessly with each other.
+And finally, I need to make tests for the frontend.

 <a name="todo"></a>